phongcui1510/smart_choice/README.md

 # SMART CHOICE
 A website that can compare the price of a product from different resources (Tiki, Lazada, Shopee...)

-- High Level Design
+- High Level Architecture
 - Software Principle
-- Project structure & application configuration
+- Project structure
-- ERD Diagram
 - How to run application
-- API Document
+- API Testing

 ## High Level Architecture